 They add that further studies are warranted to determine exactly to what extent metformin can alleviate the effects of KSR2 mutation.

-Medical News Today recently reported on a study suggesting that women who gain excessive weight during pregnancy are at risk of having obese children.
+Medical News Today recently reported on a study suggesting that women who gain excessive weight during pregnancy are at risk of having children who develop obesity.